sammck-go/wstunnel/README.md

 ### Changelog

 - `1.0` - Initial release.
-Not yet ready for general use.
+Not yet ready for public use.

 ### Todo